Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-WHY WE LIKE IT: This unit offers strong audio performance and a lightweight design to add a major boost to immersion and enjoyment of your favorite virtual reality titles.
+WHY WE LIKE IT: This unit offers strong audio performance and a lightweight design to add a major boost to the immersion and enjoyment of your favorite virtual reality titles.
 Thanks to the simple installation and variable adjustment, users can easily add this fantastic accessory to their virtual reality gaming setup.

 The MYJK gaming headset features a simple clip-on design and a lightweight build to provide an easy enhancement to your favorite VR experiences and games.
 Thanks to the 3.5mm jack connectivity, users will get clear audio from the independent left and right headphones.
-While this headset is only compatible with OEM Oculus 2 head straps, like the standard and Elite strap, this model offers a secure fit that won’t waiver during intense gaming moments.
+While this headset is only compatible with OEM Oculus 2 head straps, like the standard and Elite straps, this model offers a secure fit that won’t waiver during intense gaming moments.

 In addition to a secure fit and easy connectivity, the MYJK gaming headset offers an impressive soundstage so users can get the best from their VR headset.
-Each clip-on headphone features a broad frequency range so users can enjoy clear highs and deep lows for accurate audio cues in the game.
+Each clip-on headphone features a broad frequency range, so users can enjoy clear highs and deep lows for accurate audio cues in the game.
 Additionally, this headset offers full 360-degree stereo surround sound for enhanced positional awareness inside the top games.
 Lastly, this unit features multiple vectors of adjustment so users can find their preferred fit.